Guides / Annotation

 Can I add arrows to screenshots in Chrome for free?

 Yes.
-FramedShot lets you capture a tab or selected area, add arrow annotations, add text labels, and export the result from Chrome without an account.
+FramedShot lets you capture a browser tab or selected area, place arrow annotations, add text labels, and export PNG from Chrome without an account or upload.

 Should I use arrows, circles, or highlights?